khairuldzulqarnain/courses-introduction-to-sql/chapter4.md

 ---
-title: 'Sorting, grouping and joins'
+title: 'Sorting and grouping'
-description: 'This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.'
+description: 'This chapter provides a brief introduction to sorting and grouping your results.'
 ---

 ## ORDER BY